7 Best Kayak Paddle For Fishing

 2. Werner Camano Hooked

-Werner has long been respected in the paddling community, and their Camano Hooked model is specifically designed with anglers in mind.
+Werner has long been respected in the paddling community, and their Camano Hooked model continues to impress in 2024.
 This mid-range paddle features a fiberglass shaft and blades, offering a good balance between weight, durability, and cost.

 The paddle includes a hook retrieval notch and ruler markings for measuring fish.
 Its mid-sized blades provide efficient paddling without causing undue strain, making it perfect for day-long fishing trips.
 The ferrule system allows for feathering adjustments to accommodate different paddling conditions and preferences.